• Skip to main content

 • Now, add 4 cups of water that is enough to cover the beef completely.
 Bring it to boil then reduce heat to slow and cook for 4 hours or overnight (on very low heat).
 Make sure the lid is tightly closed.
 (If using instant pot or pressure cooker, cook time will be 45 minutes.)

 • Once the meat is tender, remove the bones.
-Carefully extract the bone marrow from hot bones and aside in bowl. (if using bones with marrow)
+Carefully extract the bone marrow from hot bones and aside in bowl.
+(If using bones with marrow)

 • Make flour slurry by mixing flour with cold water until smooth.
 Add flour slurry and whipped yogurt to the beef stew.